 - Repeat as necessary.

 - Once dry, soften the surface by gently polishing with wet-or-dry sandpaper.
-We like 220 or 320 wet-or-dry sandpaper.
-Use will continue to soften the fabric.
+We suggest 320 grit wet-or-dry sandpaper.
+Do not sand if it tears up the nap of the fabric.
+Use will also soften the fabric.

 - Optional: Apply Annie Sloan Clear Soft Wax.
 Many DIYers remark that the fabric will look, feel, and repel water more like real leather.
 See here and here.
 Do not use Clear Wax on velour, velvet, or any remaining faux leather (polyurethane) surface.
 Clear Wax will require periodic reapplication to maintain the new “finish”.